Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 The `cp` command works very much like `mv`, except it copies a file instead of moving it.
-We can check that it did the right thing using `ls` with two paths as arguments --- like most Unix commands, `ls` can be given multiple paths at once:
+We can check that it did the right thing using `ls` with two paths as arguments --- like most Unix/Linux commands, `ls` can be given multiple paths at once:

 ~~~